Take the Business Playbook with you!

 The average local business usually spends somewhere between $2,500-$7,500 a month.
 So, say you want to try spending $500 on Google Ads your first month and only want to run one campaign.
 This means you’d want to spend about $16/day.

+Then, under bidding, you’ll want to select ‘conversions’ as your focus.
 If you’d like, you can set a target cost per action, or your target “cost per acquisition”.
 So, let’s say you set yours to $10.
 This tells Google that ideally, you’d like to pay $5 (or less) for every person who completes a sign-up form on your page.
 Google will then try to adjust the way it bids to keep your CPA around that amount.

 If you click on ad rotation, you can also pick whether you want Google to pick and display your best performing ads the most or, if you’re testing, rotate them evenly.